Bakko000/TEI-Project/README.md

 - <i>Vincenzo Sammartino</i> (mat.
 599203)  (repository : https://github.com/ilsamaritano/CodificaDiTesti)

-The project has been validated with Xerces by follow command:
+The project has been validated with Xerces by the following command:

 ## Xerces validation